winktool/XDP-Proxy/README.md

 At this time, I am not aware of any NIC manufacturers that will be able to offload this proxy completely to the NIC due to its BPF complexity.

 ### BPF Loop Support
-This proxy requires loop support with BPF.
-Older kernels will not support this feature and output an error such as the following.
+This proxy requires general loop support along with support for the [`bpf_loop()`](https://docs.ebpf.io/linux/helper-function/bpf_loop/) function.
+Older kernels will not support general loops and output an error such as the following.

 ```vim
 libbpf: load bpf program failed: Invalid argument